-We estimate that we will receive net proceeds from this offering and the concurrent private placements of approximately \$967.2 million (or approximately \$1,049.0 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full) based on an assumed initial public offering price of \$23.50 per share of Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+We estimate that we will receive net proceeds from this offering and the concurrent private placements of approximately \$1,097.3 million (or approximately \$1,200.0 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full) based on the initial public offering price of \$27.00 per share of Class A common stock, after deducting estimated underwriting discounts and commissions and estimated offering expenses.
 We will not receive any of the proceeds from the sale of shares of our common stock by the selling stockholders in this offering.